-CUSTOMER SERVICE CAR DEALERSHIP
+CAR DEALERSHIP CUSTOMER SERVICE

+A car dealership customer service experience can go one of many ways.
 A lady had reached the end of her vehicle lease agreement and she was instructed to make an appointment with the car dealership to return the vehicle.

 When the lady called the car dealership, the receptionist did not know where to direct her call.
 She asked the lady if she knew which salesperson had helped her three years ago.
 She connected the lady to the service department who then transferred the lady back to the receptionist.
 The lady was then transferred to a salesperson who represented a different car brand.
 The salesperson asked the lady to call back, and he hung up on her.